Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Bicentenary of Museum fuer Naturkunde in Berlin on postmark of Germany 2010 Bicentenary of Museum fuer Naturkunde in Berlin on postmark of Germany 2010 Bicentenary of Museum fuer Naturkunde in Berlin on postmark of Germany 2010

 Anniversary Letter (C5 in size), with four gummed stamps and postmark of Berlin.
-The Anniversary Letter contain the "letter" and a big size postcard.
+The Anniversary Letter contains the "letter" and a large size postcard.

 Mini-Sheets (gummed and self-adhesive stamps) Postal stationery